To Footer

 Construction Documents IV

-This is the fourth course of a four-semester studio sequence.
-Students prepare a set of advanced construction documents using current computer-aided drafting techniques.
-Emphasis will be placed on design principles and site development for a commercial construction project.
+Builds on previous studio experiences, focusing on the preparation of advanced construction documents using current computer-aided drafting techniques.
+Emphasizes applying design principles and site development for a commercial construction project.
+Note: Fourth course of a four-semester studio sequence.
 Lecture: 2 credits (30 contact hours): Laboratory: 1 credit (45 contact hours).

 Pre-requisite: ACH 200 or consent of instructor.